Williams' Birmingham run ended by Ostapenko

 "Venus is an idol for a lot of people, it was very special," said Ostapenko.

-Williams will positives from her performance and was handed a Wimbledon wildcard earlier this week.
+Williams will take positives from her performance and was handed a Wimbledon wildcard earlier this week.

 "Venus is a great player and it's an honour to share a court with her, she's a really dangerous player on grass.
 It was hard but I managed it, I was fighting until the last point," said Ostapenko.